___ ___ _ __________ __ ____ _____ _ ______

 2026-03-25

-On January 23rd of 2025, Roblox introduced a small but significant change to how Luau is able to "import" code (Modules).
-Mainly, it finally allowed for a more traditional way of "importing" code, through what they called "require-by-string".
+On January 23rd of 2025, Roblox introduced a small but significant change to how Luau is able to import code (Modules).
+It finally allowed for a more traditional way of "importing" code, through what they called "require-by-string".

 1-- The old way